 It is fine if there is a small amount of expired tokens left on each iteration of the reaper search as long as tokens are cleared up during lower activity periods.

-Keeping a large amount of expired tokens in the CTS store will result in increased disk space usage, and in AM not sending expiration notifications in a timely fashion.
+Keeping a large number of expired tokens in the CTS store results in increased disk space usage, and in AM not sending expiration notifications in a timely fashion.

 Setting the token limit too high could negatively affect the performance of the DS instance.
 It is better to launch more runs of the reaper search with smaller amounts of records, than fewer runs with larger amounts of records.